Farinos/crypto-radar/README.md

    - Intent

 The networking layer was built with generics using Async/Await API.

-To made a netowrk request simply call perform(RequestProtocol) and wait for response
+To made a netowrk request simply call perform(RequestProtocol) and wait for response.

 ```swift
  RequestManager().perform(CoinGeckoRequest.getCoinsList(currency: "eur", perPage: "10", page: "1"))